Lake County Early Voting Dates and Times

 *indicates a new location.

 Voters also can request a Vote-by-Mail ballot until 5 p.m. on Saturday, Aug.
-8. See the adjacent article.
+8. Submit requests online at www.LakeVotes.com under the “Vote-by-Mail” tab.
+Requests can also be made by calling the Supervisor of Elections office at 352-343-9734.
+By law, ballots cannot be forwarded.

+Voters are encouraged to allow plenty of mailing time for their ballot to be received (not just postmarked) in the Supervisor of Elections Office by 7 p.m. on Election Day.
+Voted ballots may also be dropped off at any early voting location listed above or deposited prior to 7 p.m.
+Aug.
+18 in the secure drop box located outside the elections office at 1898 E. Burleigh Blvd in Tavares.

 Sample ballots will be mailed to all voters who have not opted to vote by mail.
 Voters are encouraged to mark up and bring their sample ballots with them to the polls, so they can easily transfer their selections to the actual ballot.
 This will help minimize the amount of time spent in the privacy booth, improve wait times and help the elections run more smoothly.